JimMarlowe/AtomicPrograms/CppSdk/README.md

 I made this because sometimes I need to make a C++ Atomic Game Engine program, to get around scripting API holes, use VariantMaps or perhaps to get the most speed.

 What it produces, is a self-contained environment that can used to develop C++ games and applications.
 Then, it's just you, a compiler and an include and lib directories, which will be familiar to C++ developers.
+You can start with SimpleApp or try the C++ FeatureExamples.

 It is presently for linux.